Petroperú: Capacity

 Petroperú has a strategic place in the provision of energy throughout the country.
 Its approximate refining capacity is 94,500 barrels per day (B/D), which represents 46% of Peru's total refining capacity.
 It is the owner of the Talara Refinery, the Conchán Refinery, the Iquitos Refinery, the El Milagro Refinery and the Pucallpa Refinery, five of the six refineries that exist throughout the national territory.
 It is known that it only operates four of these five refineries since the Pucallpa refinery is leased to Maple Gas and, on the other hand, the El Milagro Refinery has still been out of service since January 2015.

 Derivatives

 The company has the necessary coverage to meet the national demand because it has a presence throughout the country.
 It has the capacity to meet the requirements of foreign companies and is a strategic supplier to the Armed Forces and National Police of Peru.

-The fuels and derived products produced by Petroperú are:
+The fuels and derived products produced by Petroperú include: LPG, Gasoline Super Plus, Gasohol Super Plus, biodiesel, Diesel Ultra, industrial oils, marine fuels, and aviation fuels.
+In addition to fuels, Petroperú also distributes solvents, naphthenic acid and asphalts.